Consumer medicine information

 This medicine is available only with a doctor’s prescription and is usually administered under a doctor’s supervision.

-Before you take ALBEY VENOM
+Before you are given ALBEY VENOM

 Do not take ALBEY VENOM if: